kuiperzone/PupNet-Deploy/README.md

     sudo dnf install dpkg

-It is possible to install `dpkg-deb` on an RPM based system in order to build Debian packages, although we should not attempt to install such a package on the system itself (use a virtual machines to test).
+It is possible to build Debian packages using `dpkg-deb` on an RPM based system, although you should use a virtual machines to test it.

 ### RPM Packages on Linux ###